 Steven Guilbeault was elected Member of Parliament for Laurier–Sainte-Marie in October 2019 and named Minister of Canadian Heritage the following month.
 In Government, he is a pragmatist who works to make a difference by building bridges and relationships.

-Steven cofounded Équiterre, the largest environmental organization in Quebec, in 1993 and acted as its senior director from 2007 to 2018.
-He also served as director and campaign manager for Greenpeace.
-A strategic advisor at Cycle Capital Management, a fund dedicated to the development of clean technologies, for more than ten years, he also worked for Deloitte and Touche and for Copticom, a consulting firm specializing in issues related to the green economy, the social economy and transportation.
+In 1993, Steven Guilbeault co-founded Équiterre, the largest environmental organization in Quebec, and served as its senior director from 2008 to 2018.
+For more than 10 years, he worked as a strategic advisor at Cycle Capital Management, a Canadian fund dedicated to the development of clean technologies.
+He also worked for Greenpeace, Deloitte & Touche as well as Copticom, a consulting firm specializing in the green and social economy, and transportation.

 A prominent advocate in the fight against climate change, he continues to lead the charge from Laurier–Sainte-Marie all the way to the Cabinet table.

 As Minister, he was a strong advocate for the arts and culture sector which was hard hit by the pandemic.
 Just like his climate activism, he worked to bring the web giants under a fair regulatory framework for both creators and media organizations, and to regulate online hate.
 In addition to introducing legislation to modernize the Broadcasting Act, he introduced the National Day of Truth and Reconciliation and led consultations on the implementation of the Indigenous Languages Act.

 An avid sportsman, he travels mainly by bike, which he has been doing 12 months a year for the last 30 years.
 He now also drives an electric car when he is in Ottawa.

 Steven Guilbeault is a father of four and stepfather of two.